cs-south-sound/Tacoma-JS.github.io/welcome.md

 _strong_ hints about how to engage with the meetup.
 If you have not created an account with these powerful complimentary collaboration tools it is strongly recommended right now.
-The answers are also a way for us to filter out serious coders from spammers.

-Although everyone who signs up says they are a beginner I have found there are some who arrive with years of programming experience and need to add another language to their tool chest and others who are truly just beginning their studies.
+Although everyone who signs up says they are a beginner we have found there are some who arrive with years of programming experience and need to add another language to their tool chest and others who are truly just beginning their studies.